EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.integral.md

 ### tools.math.integral.sp_powerlaw_int

-sp_powerlaw_int function                                         General Description: Calculate the value the spherical integral and the line integral of a broken power law of the form:
+sp_powerlaw_int function                                         General Description: Calculate the value the spherical integral and the line integral of a broken power law of the form: rho = K R^(-W1)               R<=R0